A variational approach to Hilbert's 16th problem within the framework of global analysis: Introduction and main result

-It is a well-established fact that in counting limit cycles for planar, differential systems, they can be assumed not to have non-trivial common factors.
-It is also well-known that under small perturbations in the coefficients of $P$ and $Q$ the components of the algebraic curve $\Dv=0$ are homeomorphic either to a straight line or to an oval, and that the number of contact points, understood as simple solutions of system \eqref{salto0}, of the vector field $(P,Q)$ with the curve $\Dv=0$ is finite.
-We refer to this previous case as the generic one.
-Given that the bound for the generic case is uniform on the degree $n$ of the system, we will show in Section \ref{nongen} that such an upper bound for the number of limit cycles of a polynomial differential system of degree $n$ in the generic case extends to a non--generic polynomial differential system of degree $n$.
-So here we focus on proving Theorem \ref{t5} in the generic case, assuming the validity of Theorem \ref{principall}.
-This amounts to calculating the value of the two parameters $M$ and $N$ in this result in terms of the degree of the system.
+It is a well-established fact that in counting limit cycles for planar, differential systems, the two components $P$ and $Q$ can be assumed not to have non-trivial common factors.
+It is also well-known that, under small perturbations in the coefficients of $P$ and $Q$, the components of the algebraic curve $\Dv=0$ become homeomorphic either to a straight line or to an oval, and that the number of contact points, understood as solutions of system \eqref{salto0}, of the vector field $(P,Q)$ with the curve $\Dv=0$, is finite, and they all are simple.
+We refer to this case as the generic situation.
+Given that the bound for the generic case is uniform on the degree $n$ of the system, showing that such an upper bound for the number of limit cycles of a polynomial differential system of degree $n$ extends to a non--generic vector field of the same degree $n$ is not a big deal.
+Such perturbation argument will be described in the final section.
+As indicated, it enables to extend bounds on generic differential systems of a certain degree to general systems of the same degree.
+Because of this remark, we will always take for granted those generic assumptions, knowing that they extend without trouble to the general situation.

+Our principal, fundamental concern is to prove Theorem \ref{principall}.
+If one assumes that it has been shown, then Theorem \ref{t5} in the generic case is easy to prove.
+This amounts to calculating the value of the two parameters $M$ and $N$ in this result in terms of the degree $n$ of the system.

 To do so, we recall two classical theorems: